This website uses cookies to ensure you get the best experience on our website. Learn more

 Nsefu Camp was built in 1951 by Norman Carr, the great pioneer of photographic and walking safaris in the Luangwa Valley, and was based around raised brick rondavels with a few steps up to the door.
 It moved to its current site in 1953.
 When one of the Expert Africa team first visited Nsefu in 1995, it was run by a company called Wilderness Trails (who no longer exist), and it wasn't in a great state of repair.
 Shortly after that, in 1998, it was taken over and completely redesigned and refurbished by Robin Pope Safaris.

 Nsefu Camp is sufficiently important historically that when it was being rebuilt and refurbished in 1998, the authorities insisted on keeping the original rondavels in their original locations.
-This does mean that by modern safari standards the rooms at Nsefu may feel a bit small and close together, but it also creates an intimate and historic feel to the camp, and we feel that these flaws can easily be forgiven.
+This does mean that, by modern safari standards, the rooms at Nsefu are quite a bit smaller than other camps and lodges in the park, and the rondavels are quite close together, but it also creates an intimate and historic feel to the camp, and we feel that these flaws can easily be forgiven.

 There are six of these brick-and-stone thatched rondavels, each with a shady veranda at the front and a couple of directors' chairs.
-The rooms are simply furnished, with minimal furniture, painted stone floors, whitewashed walls and pale fabric on the beds.
-New in 2014 were the 'evening breeze beds', with very gentle and quiet air conditioning that operates within the mosquito net covering each bed.
+The rooms are small, and simply furnished, with minimal furniture, painted stone floors, whitewashed walls and pale fabric on the beds.
+Each bed has an 'evening breeze' unit', a very gentle and quiet air conditioning that operates within the mosquito net covering each bed.
 These were much appreciated during the heat of a previous visit in October.

 The listed status of the rondavels led to their current innovative design, with a partly-open en-suite bathroom at the back of each, separated from the bedroom by a curtain and a couple of steps down.
 Here, you'll find a flush toilet, washbasin and large walk-in shower, with constant hot water provided by a log burner.
 Toiletries and bathrobes are supplied and there are shelves and hanging space for your clothes.